 Bing Li is a third year PhD student at the Music and Health Science program in University of Toronto.
 Her research interest emphasizes on neurodegenerative diseases and general aging population.
 Her current doctoral research project is a cross-cultural investigation of using Neurologic Music Therapy (NMT) interventions in patients with Alzheimer’s Disease.

-Marija Pranjić is a first year PhD student in Music and Health Sciences.
+Marija Pranjić is a PhD student in Music and Health Sciences.
 Marija holds an MA in Music Therapy from Cambridge Institute for Music Therapy Research and a magna cum laude MMus in Piano Performance from Academy of Music in Zagreb.
 Prior to PhD studies, she worked as a Research Fellow at Mount Sinai Hospital in New York where she coordinated several clinical trials.
 Marija’s research interests lie in the domain of clinical neuroscience of music with an emphasis on music-induced plasticity in early childhood and biomedical applications of music to neurologic rehabilitation.

 Nicole is a PhD candidate in Music and Health Sciences.
 After completing her Bachelor of Music Therapy at the Canadian Mennonite University in Winnipeg, Manitoba, Nicole did an internship at Carizon Family and Community Services near Waterloo, Ontario.
 She worked as a neurologic music therapist in Winnipeg for a few years before returning to school to complete a Master of Arts in Music and Health Sciences.
 Nicole began her PhD at the Music and Health Research Collaboratory in 2018.
 Nicole’s research will investigate how music may support the development of volitional movement in children and youth with autism by addressing underlying neural pathways.